NoAchache/Steganalysis-Kaggle-Alaska2-competition-/README.md

 ## Introduction
 Steganography is the science of hidding messages into images by changing its encoding coefficients in the DCT domain.
 Such changes slightly alter the pixel values in the spatial domain but are not noticeable by the human eye.
 Steganalysis is the study of detecting wether an image has been altered through steganography, i.e wheter it contains "stego noise".

 The [Alaska2 competiton][alaska] consists in classifying images within two classes: original or altered with steganography.
 A labelled dataset of 75k series of images is provided.
 Each serie of images contains an orignal image and three alterations of the original image through three different steganographic methods: UERD, JUNIWARD and JMiPOD.
 Hence, the dataset contains a total of 75 * 4 = 300k images.
 The Testset is composed of 10k images.
+The competition's metric was a weighted AUC (more details [here][weighted_AUC])

 Please note that due to the limited amount of resources available to process such a large dataset, the amount of experiments/runs were very limited.